Introduction

 A significant healthcare disparity is emerging across the United States as nearly half of its counties lack access to even a single cardiologist.

-New research sheds light on the extent of this issue and its profound implications for public health.
+New research has recently shed light on the extent of this issue, providing alarming statistics and highlighting the profound implications for public health across the nation.

 The Extent of the Problem

-According to recent findings published in the Journal of the American College of Cardiology, approximately 46.3% of all counties in the U.S. are designated as “cardiology deserts,” devoid of any practicing cardiologists.
+According to recent findings published in the Journal of the American College of Cardiology, nearly 46.3% of all counties in the United States are now considered “cardiology deserts,” meaning they have no cardiologists practicing in those areas.

 Anúncios